Indrakens/cocktail-haven/README.md

 * User - can view site content, register an account, log-in and log-out
 * Cocktail Recipes - log-in user can create, edit, delete it's own recipe
 * Other Cocktail Recipes - log-in user can read, like/unlike, and comment recipe
+## FUTURE TO IMPLEMENT
+* Improvement could be made to create an option so that the user can delete their account.
+At the moment only Admin in the admin panel can delete the user.
 # FEATURES
 ## WEB
 ### Home Page